Retail Opportunity Investments Corp.Find Ratings Reports

-RETAIL OPPORTUNITY INVTS CP's gross profit margin for the second quarter of its fiscal year 2016 is essentially unchanged when compared to the same period a year ago.
-The company has grown sales and net income during the past quarter when compared with the same quarter a year ago, and although its growth in net income has outpaced the industry average, its revenue growth has not.
+RETAIL OPPORTUNITY INVTS CP's gross profit margin for the first quarter of its fiscal year 2018 is essentially unchanged when compared to the same period a year ago.
+The company has grown its sales and net income during the past quarter when compared with the same quarter a year ago, and although its growth in net income has outpaced the industry average, its revenue growth has not.

-During the same period, stockholders' equity ("net worth") has increased by 16.93% from the same quarter last year.
+At the same time, stockholders' equity ("net worth") has remained virtually unchanged only increasing by 1.39% from the same quarter last year.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Balance Sheet||Q1 FY18||Q1 FY17|